diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 2/01 - Node.js  Basic Authentication and Sessions.md

+##### When using the `express-session`  session data is by default stored in the memory if other 3rd party db is not specified otherwise.

+##### The best choice is a memory cache like Redis, for which you need to setup its own infrastructure.

 ## Cookies

 Cookies are small files which are stored on a user’s computer.
 They are designed to hold a small amount of specific data from a website and can be accessed either by the web server or the client computer.